 Like dependence, addiction can be physical, mental, or both.
 A physical addiction means that their bodies crave cocaine.
 A mental addiction means they have a strong desire for its effects.

 Overall, most people have a harder time overcoming psychological addiction.
 This is because cocaine increases the brain’s dopamine levels.
 High levels of this chemical reprograms the brain into thinking it needs cocaine in order to function.
 Thus, the majority of people need cocaine addiction treatment to stop using.

 Thousands of facilities offer cocaine addiction treatment.
 People need to find treatment plans that include specific care for their needs.
 However, every plan should follow a general outline including detox, rehab, and aftercare.

 Drug treatment begins with detox.
 This process eliminates the toxins cocaine leaves behind in the body.
 However, it also involves withdrawal, which causes dangerous side effects.
 Examples of these include insomnia, mood swings, and suicidal thoughts.

-Therefore, enrolling in medical detox programs is the safest way to stop using cocaine.
+Therefore, enrolling in a medical detox program is the safest way to stop using cocaine.
 Doctors and nurses monitor vitals and provide medicines to ease pain and discomfort.
 Unlike alcohol and opiates, however, there are no medications that reduce cocaine cravings.
 The process takes five to 10 weeks depending on cocaine use and overall health.

-Continuing treatment after residential rehab is essential for reintegrating into society.
+Continuing treatment after rehab is essential for reintegrating into society.
 Therefore, some rehab centers offer sober or transitional living programs to ease this process.
 Others provide outpatient care as a step-down program.